mateussantin/count-quantity-of-products-sold/README.md

 # (Magento 2) Count Quantity of Products Sold
-It counts how many items were sold based on the product ID and lists the quantity on the product page.
+Counts how many items were sold based on the product ID and lists the total quantity on the product page just above the title.

 ## Introduction to installation: